Are you wondering where to ski and snowboard in New Zealand? You have come to the right spot.

 - Tukino – a family-friendly ski field with heaps of activities.
 (Mt.
 Ruapehu, Tongariro National Park)

-- Manganui Ski Area – a no-frills club field.
+- Manganui Ski Area – a no-frills club field that we hiked up to in the summer.
 (Taranaki)

 Indoor skiing and snowboarding at Snowplanet